chaolabcanada/AI_Path_Scripts/README.md

 AI-Pathology Pipeline Scripts
 ========================================
-These scripts are used for the automation of pre-proccessing pipeline tasks for our AI-mediated pathology detection model.
+These scripts are used for the automation of the pre-proccessing pipeline tasks for our AI-mediated pathology detection model.